CshCyberhawks/SwoLib/README.md

  * Turning controlled with PID
  * Several commands to easily move the robot to positions
  * Limelight integration - use the limelight to track targets (ie balls) and feed positional data for the robot to move to.
- * sort of trajectory generation - through the chaining of go-to-position commands, the robot can be made to follow a set path while still self-correcting
+ * trajectory generation - through the chaining of go-to-position commands, the robot can be made to follow a set path while still self-correcting